Diagnosing Arthritis

 How is arthritis diagnosed?

-It is important to see your doctor as soon as possible if you have symptoms of arthritis.
-It may take several visits before your doctor can tell what type of arthritis you have.
+It is important to see your GP as soon as possible if you have symptoms of arthritis.
+It may take several visits before your GP can tell what type of arthritis you have.
 This is because some types of arthritis can be hard to diagnose and may need further testing or examination.

-Firstly, your doctor will ask you about your symptoms and family history.
+Firstly, your GP will ask you about your symptoms and family history.
 They may examine the affected joints and send you for some tests or x-rays.
-Your doctor may also send you to a rheumatologist (a doctor who specialises in arthritis) for more tests.
+Your GP may also send you to a rheumatologist (a doctor who specialises in inflammatory forms of arthritis) for more tests.

 Preparing to see your doctor